Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) EPS growth this year is 35.40%: Get Prepared for Trading Lift Off - News Daemon

 Technical Analysis of Companhia de Saneamento Basico do Estado de Sao Paulo (SBS)

-Going through the that latest performance of [Companhia de Saneamento Basico do Estado de Sao Paulo, SBS].
-Its last 5-days volume of 2.07 million indicated improvement to the volume of 1.88 million it revealed a year ago.
-During the previous 9 days, stock’s Stochastic %D was recorded 71.47% While, its Average True Range was 0.34.
+Through scrutinizing the latest numbers posted by the [Companhia de Saneamento Basico do Estado de Sao Paulo, SBS], it can be observed that its last 5-days Average volume of 1.94 million was better the volume of 1.88 million, it posted the year before.
+During the previous 9 days, stock’s Stochastic %D was recorded 20.31% While, its Average True Range was 0.33.

-Raw Stochastic average of Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) in the period of the previous 100 days is set at 57.94%, which indicates a major fall in contrast to 92.06% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 34.96% that was lower than 41.87% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) in the period of the previous 100 days is set at 32.35%, which indicates a major rise in contrast to 20.31% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 34.64% that was lower than 39.82% volatility it exhibited in the past 100-days period.